RolfMoleman/codequalitytools/docs/code_quality/template_updater.md

 What this template does is:

-* add a new git remote called repo_template pointed to the repo_template repository under the Azure Devops project called BCA.Devops and fetches from it
+* add a new git remote called repo_template pointed to the repo_template repository under the Azure Devops project called BCA.Operations.Utilities and fetches from it
 * create a new branch called `repo_template-master_updates`
 * perform a git merge allowing unrelated histories from the master branch of the repo_template repository using the merge strategy `ours` to keep the changes in this Repo
 * perform a git read-tree to see what is different between the contents of `build/pipelines/code_quality_templates/` in this Repo and in the repo_template Repo